 International Business Management students with a keen interest in (the effects of) globalisation will feel right at home in our Globalising Business minor programme.
 In an international group of lecturers and fellow students, you will gain a theoretical foundation and apply this to an actual project.

-As globalisation is ever-increasing, organisations demand you are not only aware of this development and its consequences, but also have the tools to deal with it.
+As globalisation is ever-increasing, organisations demand you are not only aware of this development and its consequences, but also have the tools to deal with it in a business context.

 At the start of the project, we play a management game to train the team and test your integrative business knowledge.
 This programme will broaden your views and develop strategic thinking on global issues.